 When in season, locally grown apricots are heavenly.
-In this Honey Roasted Apricot Tart, apricots are drizzled with a star anise infused honey and roasted just briefly.
+In this Honey Roasted Apricot Tart, apricots are drizzled with a star anise infused honey and roasted briefly until just tender.

-Perhaps, a little decadent for the first days of August, but so delicious.
-I used Pate Sucree (pronounced pat sue cray) sweet pastry crust and it ended up being the perfect fit.
-The crisp cookie like texture held up beautifully to the now lighter mascarpone filling, with a welcome sweetness that balanced out the acidity of the apricots.
+Its one of my favorite dessert recipes and the apricots paired with the star anise is divine.
+Made with Pate Sucree (pronounced pat sue cray), a sweet pastry crust and it is the perfect fit.
+The crisp cookie like texture holds up beautifully to the light mascarpone filling, with a welcome sweetness that balances out the acidity of the apricots.

 Too often, apricots purchased at the grocery stores can be disappointing.
 To have a better chance of getting good tasting ones… try to buy them locally.
 This way they are able to stay on the tree longer developing more flavor and sweetness.
 Whether it’s at a farmer’s market or fruit stand on the side of road, you’ll have a much better chance of getting an apricot that actually tastes like an apricot.
 If an apricot is good, it will blow you away with its flavor and fragrance.
 Tender, fragrant, and the perfect balance between sweet and tart.
 This is what apricots should taste like.
 Unfortunately they did not last long enough to make it into the tart.